Knowledge Fusion of Large Language Models Via Modular SkillPacks: Results

 \section{Results}

-In this section, we evaluate \ourapproach in various settings, comparing it with other methods, including pairwise heterogeneous LLM grafting~\ref{sec:results1}, knowledge fusion~\ref{sec:results2}, and continual learning~\ref{sec:results3}, while also highlighting its potential for unlearning tasks like model detoxification (see Appendix \ref{app:c2}).
+In this section, we evaluate \ourapproach in various settings, comparing it with other methods, including pairwise heterogeneous LLM grafting~\ref{sec:results1}, knowledge fusion~\ref{sec:results2}, and forget-free learning~\ref{sec:results3}, while also highlighting its potential for unlearning tasks like model detoxification (see App. \ref{app:c2}).